alichtman/shallow-backup/README.md

 #### Conditional Backup and Reinstallation

+> **Warning**
-> **Warning: This feature allows code execution (by design).** If untrusted users can write to your config, they can achieve code execution next time you invoke `shallow-backup` _backup_ or _reinstall_ functions.
+> This feature allows code execution (by design).
+If untrusted users can write to your config, they can achieve code execution next time you invoke `shallow-backup` _backup_ or _reinstall_ functions.
 Starting in `v5.2`, the config file will have default permissions of `644`, and a warning will be printed if others can write to the config.

 Every key under dotfiles has two optional subkeys: `backup_condition` and `reinstall_condition`.
 Both of these accept expressions that will be evaluated with `bash`.
 An empty string (`""`) is the default value, and is considered to be `True`.
 If the return value of the expression is `0`, this is considered `True`.
 Otherwise, it is `False`.
 This lets you do simple things like preventing backup with: